Updated on 2026-05-18 GMT+08:00

 A security group is a collection of access control rules for ECSs that have the same security protection requirements and that are mutually trusted.
 After a security group is created, you can create various access rules for the security group, these rules will apply to all ECSs added to this security group.

 When creating an ECS, you must associate it with a security group.
 If no security group has been created yet, a default security group will be automatically created and associated with the ECS.
-You can also create a security group based on service requirements and associate it with the ECS.
 An ECS can be associated with multiple security groups, and traffic to and from the ECS is matched by priority in a descending order.

 Each security group can have both inbound and outbound rules.
 You need to specify the source, port, and protocol for each inbound rule and specify the destination, port, and protocol for each outbound rule to control the inbound and outbound traffic to and from the instances in the security group.
 As shown in Figure 1, you have a VPC (VPC-A) with a subnet (Subnet-A) in region A. An ECS (ECS-A) is running in Subnet-A and associated with security group Sg-A.

-• Security group Sg-A has a custom inbound rule to allow ICMP traffic to ECS-A from your PC over all ports.
-However, the security group does not have rules that allow SSH traffic to ECS-A so you cannot remotely log in to ECS-A from your PC.
+• Security group Sg-A has a custom inbound rule that allows ICMP traffic, so ping requests are allowed from your PC to ECS-A. However, the security group does not have rules that allow SSH traffic, so you cannot remotely log in to ECS-A from your PC.

-• If ECS-A needs to access the Internet through an EIP, the outbound rule of Sg-A must allow all traffic from ECS-A to the Internet.
+• ECS-A has an EIP bound and the outbound rule of Sg-A allows all outbound traffic from ECS-A, so ECS-A can access the Internet.

 • A security group works only when the network communication is normal.
 If two ECSs are in the same security group but in different VPCs, the security group does not take effect.
 You can use a VPC peering connection to connect the two VPCs first.
 For details, see VPC Connectivity Options.